Hydrospheredata/hydro-serving/docs/src/main/tut/tutorials/python.md

 ---
 layout: docs
-title:  "Upload Python Model"
+title:  "Serving Python Model"
 permalink: "python.html"
 ---

-# Upload Python Model
+# Serving Python Model

 When we talk about Python models we mean any arbitrary actions that can be done with Python.
 You can add some number to your inputs, process images, serve models saved in binary format (scikit-learn, Keras, gluon-cv), etc. You've got the idea.
 For the simplicity in this tutorial we will do just that - increment an input number by one.